mbostock/ndjson-cli/README.md

 <a name="ndjson_map" href="#ndjson_map">#</a> <b>ndjson-map</b> [<i>expression</i>] [<>](https://github.com/mbostock/ndjson-cli/blob/master/ndjson-map "Source")

-Maps the newline-delimited JSON stream on stdin according to the specified *expression*: outputs the result of evaluating the *expression* for the given JSON value *d* at the given zero-based index *i* in the stream.
+Maps the newline-delimited JSON stream on stdin according to the specified *expression*: outputs the result of evaluating the *expression* for the given value *d* at the given zero-based index *i* in the stream.
 If *expression* is not specified, it defaults to `d`.
 This program is much like [*array*.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).

 For example, given a stream of GeoJSON features from [shp2json](https://github.com/mbostock/shapefile/blob/master/README.md#shp2json), you can convert the stream to geometries like so: